Victorcorcos/logo-removal/README.md

 ### Poor inpainting quality

+- Try switching inpainting models:
+  - **MAT** (default): Better for anime/stylized images and large masks
+  - **LaMa**: Better for photographic/realistic images
+  - Example: `python remove_logos.py -i /path/to/images --inpaint-model lama`
-- The LaMa model works best when:
+- Inpainting works best when:
   - The logo is on a relatively uniform background
   - The logo doesn't cover critical details
   - The surrounding context provides clear patterns to continue